CarterPlenge/devWebAppsAssignment1/README.md

 # devWebAppsAssignment1
-My name is Carter Plenge and a city i would like to visit is Driftveil
+My name is Carter Plenge and a city i would like to visit is Driftveil.